Jewish Studies The Druze Community in Israel

 DOI: 10.1163/157005811X550309

 Based on a review of Druze literature, this article examines the basics of the Druze faith and provides insights on its origins and relations to the different Islamic sects.
-It claims that the Druze faith was influenced much more by the Sufism, who argued that God should be reached without intermediaries, than by Sunni or Shiʿite beliefs.
+It claims that the Druze faith was influenced much more by Sufism, which argues that God should be reached without intermediaries, than by Sunni or Shiʿite beliefs.

 • Nisan, Mordechai.
 “The Druze in Israel: Questions of Identity, Citizenship, and Patriotism.”
 The Middle East Journal 64.4 (2010): 575–596.